ewfreesRes/IndonesianActuarialShortCourse/chapter2.md

 ```

-In a previous exercise, you developed a regression line to fit the variable `medhome`, the median house price for each zip code, as a predictor of lottery sales.
+In a previous exercise, you developed a regression line with the variable `medhome`, the median house price for each zip code, as a predictor of lottery sales.
 The regression of `medhome` on `sales` has been summarized in the `R` object `model_blr`.

-This exercise will give you practice in the standard inferential tasks: hypothesis testing, confidence intervals, and prediction.
+This exercise allows you to practice the standard inferential tasks: hypothesis testing, confidence intervals, and prediction.

 `@instructions`
-- Summarize the regression model and identify the $t$-statistic for testing the importance of the regression coefficient associated with `medhome`.
+- Summarize the regression model and identify the *t*-statistic for testing the importance of the regression coefficient associated with `medhome`.
 - Use the function [confint()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/confint) to provide a 95\% confidence interval for the regression coefficient associated with `medhome`.
 - Consider a zip code with a median housing price equal to 50 (in thousands of dollars).
 Use the function [predict()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/predict) to provide a point prediction and a 95\% prediction interval for sales.

 `@hint`
+Taking a [summary()] of a regression object produces a new objeect.
+You can use the [str()] structure command to learn more about the new object.
+Try out a command such as `str(summary(model_blr))`

 `@pre_exercise_code`
 ```{r}